History of Cole Younger in Timeline

 Cole Younger

-Thomas Coleman "Cole" Younger was an American Confederate guerrilla during the Civil War and subsequently became a notorious outlaw leader alongside the James-Younger Gang.
-As the elder brother of fellow gang members Jim, John, and Bob Younger, Cole played a central role in the gang's criminal activities, which included bank and train robberies across the Midwest.
-His life was marked by violence and brushes with the law, ultimately leading to his capture and imprisonment.
-After being paroled, he toured in a Wild West show and later became a Christian convert.
+Thomas Coleman "Cole" Younger was an American Confederate guerrilla during the Civil War who later became a notorious outlaw leader as part of the James-Younger Gang.
+As the eldest of the Younger brothers (Jim, John, and Bob), he played a key role in the gang's activities, which included bank and train robberies across the Midwest.
+Following a disastrous attempt to rob the First National Bank in Northfield, Minnesota, in 1876, Cole and his brothers were captured.
+He was sentenced to life in prison but was eventually paroled in 1901 and released in 1903.
+After his release, he toured with a Wild West show and later expressed remorse for his criminal past.

-On July 10, 1901, Cole and Jim Younger were paroled with the assistance of the prison warden.
+On July 10, 1901, Cole and Jim Younger were paroled from prison with the help of the prison warden.

 On October 19, 1902, Jim Younger committed suicide in a hotel room in St. Paul, Minnesota.

-In 1903, Cole Younger lectured and toured the South with Frank James in a wild west show called "The Cole Younger and Frank James Wild West Company".
+In 1903, Cole Younger lectured and toured the south with Frank James in a wild west show, "The Cole Younger and Frank James Wild West Company".

 On August 21, 1912, Cole Younger declared that he had become a Christian and repented of his criminal past.